sergiocollado/potpourri/Notes_on_docker.md

 docker run -it <image>
 ```

-i is for indectarctive
+- i is for interactive
-t is for terminal
+- t is for terminal

 Port mapping: To port mapping a container to it's docker engine